The Complete Safe Septic Guide

 Getting Started with Onsite Wastewater Treatment System Improvements or Replacement

 After locating your onsite septic system, carefully looking and smelling for those telltale signs of an under-performing septic system, and reviewing future plans for the property, perhaps the decision has been made to pursue improvement of the existing septic system or to install a new system.
 If so, the first step in this process is to retain an experienced, licensed design engineer knowledgeable of regulatory requirements.
 13 The regional office of the NYS Department of Health has a listing of local engineers, as do your town’s zoning and code officials.
 To contact the Local Department of Health please call (518) 793-3893.
 Word of mouth is another good source for finding a reputable expert.
-You can also contact regional environmental groups such as The FUND for Lake George for a listing of practicing engineers in the region.
+You can also contact regional environmental groups such as LGA for a listing of practicing engineers in the region.

 When meeting with a design professional, the following topics should be covered: